LKessell/whats-for-dinner/README.md

 - Delete Recipe: Allow users to delete recipes

 ## <a id="special-thanks">Special Thanks</a>
-- [Kayla Wood](https://github.com/kaylaewood) - Instructor and Project Manager; Thank you for sharing your infectious love of CSS!
+- [Kayla Wood](https://github.com/kaylaewood) - Instructor and Project Manager; Thank you for sharing your infectious love of CSS
-- Zach Johnson - Mod 2 Mentor; Thank you for your coding wisdom and excellent ReadMe advice!
+- Zach Johnson - Mod 2 Mentor; Thank you for your coding wisdom and excellent ReadMe advice
+- [Foster Taylor](https://github.com/foster55f) - Mentor; Thank you for sharing your insight and thorough testing